England Football Online

 Jimmy Mullen, the Wolverhampton Wanderers winger, became England's first substitute when he came on for Jackie Milburn of Newcastle United in a 4-1 victory against Belgium in Brussels on May 18, 1950.

-The International Football Association Board had authorized substitutions by advance agreement between opponents in friendly matches in 1932, but substitutions in international play generally were not approved until the 1970 World Cup.
+The International Football Association Board had authorized substitutions by advance agreement between opponents in friendly matches in 1932, and generally only in the first half and only for injuries.
+But substitutions in international play were not approved until the 1970 World Cup.

 Substitute First substitute to score